ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

-By cycle-based we mean that all processing in the framework occurs during "heartbeat" simulation ticks that propagate calls to ``process`` methods throughout the simulation, along with a :math:`\Delta t` (delta t) parameter that contains the time that has passed since the last tick.
+By cycle-based we mean that all processing in the framework occurs during "heartbeat" simulation ticks that propagate calls to ``process`` methods throughout the simulation, along with a :math:`\Delta t` parameter that contains the time that has passed since the last tick.
 The device simulation is then responsible for updating its state based on how much time has passed and what input has been received during that time.